ge-high-assurance/VERDICT/tools/verdict-back-ends/README.md

 [OSATE](https://osate.org/about-osate.html) is an Open Source AADL Tool Environment based on the Eclipse Modeling Tools IDE.
-The VERDICT tools consist of an OSATE plugin and a set of VERDICT back-end programs invoked by the plugin.
-Our OSATE plugin sources are in the [(../verdict)](../verdict) directory and our back-end program sources are in the following subdirectories:
+The VERDICT tools consist of a VERDICT plugin and a set of VERDICT back-end programs invoked by the plugin.
+Our VERDICT plugin sources are in the [(../verdict)](../verdict) directory and our back-end program sources are in the following subdirectories:

 - [STEM](STEM) models and queries a model's system architecture
-- [aadl2iml](aadl2iml) translates a model from AADL to IML
-- [soteria_pp](soteria_pp) analyzes the safety and security of a model's system architecture
+- [soteria\_pp](soteria_pp) analyzes the safety and security of a model's system architecture
 - [verdict-bundle](verdict-bundle) provides an executable jar which can call any of the back-end programs